-Fulton Park Modernization
+Initiative 4.8 Fulton Park Modernization

-This initiative was approved in FY2011, placed on hold in FY2012, and was reactivated in FY2016.
+This initiative was approved in FY11, placed on hold in FY12, and was reactivated in FY2016.
 This development is included in the RAD conversion for FY2016.
 The Authority completed a RPCA and submitted a RAD application on 10.9.2015 for the rehabilitation of Fulton Park.
-The Authority received RAD approval in spring of 2016 and is in the process of converting.
+The Authority received RAD approval in spring of 2016 and the RAD conversion was completed in 2019.
 ECC/HANH does not anticipate any changes to the initiative or metrics, and does not require different authorizations from what was initially proposed.
 This initiative meets the statutory objective of increasing cost effectiveness and increasing housing choice.